ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/reading/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="2b" requirement="Look at one or more "best books" lists.
+{{#wb-req item="2b" requirement="Look at one or more \"best books\" lists.
 These can be based on year, subject, or even all time.
 Identify at least one book you would like to read."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}